How to Overcome Smartphone Addiction in Children – 9 best tips

 Set Boundaries Around Times When You Consume Media

-As a parent, it’s important to set boundaries around when your children can consume media.
-This includes setting time limits for using smartphones, as well as making sure they’re not using them during class or at night.
+Setting boundaries around when your children can consume media is important as a parent.
+This includes setting time limits for smartphones and ensuring they’re not using them during class or at night.
 Here are some tips to help you overcome smartphone addiction in children:

 Make Face-to-Face Interactions The Norm

-In a world where we are constantly bombarded with notifications, it can be difficult to unplug and have face-to-face interaction.
+It can be difficult to unplug and have face-to-face interaction in a world where we are constantly bombarded with notifications.
 Here are some tips to help overcome smartphone addiction in children:

 Spend Time With The Person Who’s Most Important In Your Life – Your Child

-3. Let them know that you’re there for them and want to help them overcome their addiction.
+- Let them know you’re there for them and want to help them overcome their addiction.

-5. Together, come up with a plan to cut back on smartphone usage, setting specific goals and limits.
+- Together, devise a plan to reduce smartphone usage, setting specific goals and limits.

-6. Encourage your child to find other activities to do that don’t involve using a phone, such as reading, playing sports, or spending time outdoors.
+- Encourage your child to find other activities that don’t involve using a phone, such as reading, playing sports, or spending time outdoors.

 Take A Break From Screens, Too!